 Mirabel helps Abuela too, to reassess her priorities and see her children and grandchildren as complex, imperfect people—and not as pawns in a game whose goal is to defend the family’s privilege.
 But Abuela is no villain: before she became a grandmother, she was young Alma, in love and full of hope.
 Love and hope that were crashed by tremendous adversities.
 Until the end we don’t even hear Abuela’s name, she is simply ‘Abuela’ as if there was nothing more to her than the role she plays.
 It is thanks to her interaction with Mirabel that we have a chance to hear Alma's story and appreciate her perspective.

 In a recent research project on what makes for good clinical encounters, we found that young people seeking mental health support value validation and empathy above all: that is what Mirabel offers to her struggling family, a compassionate ear and genuine interest.
 Mirabel does not see other people as unidimensional labels, and it is when people talk to her that they realise that they can bring positive change and tackle their difficulties with adequate support.

 In our project we found that in successful interactions practitioners resist the temptation to treat the young person as a problem to be fixed and appreciate the whole person as an agent with multiple roles, interests, and goals.
-Being able to see each of her family members as a unique individual and to offer them emotional support at critical times are Mirabel's invisible superpowers.
+Being able to see each member of her family as a unique individual and to offer them emotional support at critical times are Mirabel's invisible superpowers.